harinathk/playground-1SrDxaD0/statement.md

 }
 //}
 ```
-# Convert String to Char Array Using Java 8
+# Convert String to Char Array Using Java 8 Stream
 Use .chars() to get the IntStream, and convert it to Stream Char using .mapToObj

 ```java runnable